AI

 Each business function has different pain points where AI makes an immediate difference.

 Finance teams see ROI from AI in specific areas: reconciliation, variance analysis, and automated reporting.
-The median ROI sits at just 10% because most implementations try to boil the ocean.
-The ones succeeding focus narrowly.
+A National Bureau of Economic Research survey paints a stark picture: most companies report little or no productivity impact from AI.
+But the 5 percent succeeding focus narrowly.
 One accounts payable process.
 One monthly report.
 One reconciliation workflow.

 Operations teams benefit from AI in scheduling, documentation, and coordination.
 The value comes from handling the boring stuff that has to happen but nobody wants to do.
 Updating records.
 Following up on exceptions.
 Checking that processes ran correctly.

-The biggest obstacle for ai for non technical teams is not lack of training.
+The biggest obstacle isn’t lack of training.
 It’s lack of trust.

 This creates a nasty cycle.
 Companies say “we want everyone using AI” but provide no support.
 Employees try it once, get confused, and give up.
-Management concludes people do not want to learn.
+Management concludes people don’t want to learn.
 Everyone blames everyone else.

-Common barriers that look like skill problems but are not:
+Common barriers that look like skill problems but aren’t:

 “I’m not technical enough” usually means “nobody showed me which button to click first.”
-The issue is not capability, it’s that your training started with theory instead of practice.
+The issue isn’t capability; it’s that training started with theory instead of practice.

-“This will replace my job” often translates to “my manager has not explained how this changes my role.”
-This is why focusing on career benefits instead of AI features matters so much - people need to understand what gets better for them personally, not just what the technology does.
-When companies communicate poorly about AI adoption, 38% of employees report fear of the unknown and 41% develop general mistrust in the organization.
+“This will replace my job” often translates to “my manager hasn’t explained how this changes my role.”
+This is why focusing on career benefits instead of AI features matters so much.
+People need to understand what gets better for them personally, not just what the technology does.
+Mercer’s recent research found that concerns about job loss due to AI are rising sharply, and a majority of employees feel leaders underestimate the emotional impact of these changes.

-“I do not have time” means “I tried this once, it took three hours, and I still do not know if I did it right.”
-Without quick wins, people conclude the effort is not worth it.
+“I don’t have time” means “I tried this once, it took three hours, and I still don’t know if I did it right.”
+Without quick wins, people conclude the effort isn’t worth it.

-The solution is not more training materials.
+The solution isn’t more training materials.
 It’s removing friction from the first three experiences someone has with the tool.

 How to actually enable non-technical teams